 Professor Ljiljana Markovic, University of Belgrade, Serbia

 Dr James W. McNally, University of Michigan & NACDA Program on Aging, USA

 The ECSS2018 Final Abstract Submission Deadline has now passed.

 The European Conference on the Social Sciences 2018 (ECSS2018) is a multidisciplinary conference held concurrently with The European Conference on Sustainability, Energy & the Environment 2018 (ECSEE2018).
 Keynote, Featured and Spotlight Speakers will provide a variety of perspectives from different academic and professional backgrounds.

 The Organising Committee of The European Conference on the Social Sciences (ECSS) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, etc.; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.

 Dr Carl Fraser, Coventry University, United Kingdom

 Dr Halina Sendera Mohd.
 Yakin, University of Malaysia Sabah, Malaysia

 Dr Joanna Kepka, University of Nevada, United States

 Professor Jose Miguel Soares, Universidade de Lisboa, Portugal